Gin: Juniper-flavoured spirit drink

 Juniper-flavoured spirit drinks include the earliest class of gin, which is produced by pot distilling a fermented grain mash to moderate strength, e.g., 68% ABV, and then redistilling it with botanicals to extract the aromatic compounds.
 It must be bottled at a minimum of 30% ABV.
 Juniper-flavoured spirit-drinks may also be sold under the names Wacholder or Ginebra.

 Gin

 Gin is a juniper-flavoured spirit made not via the redistillation of botanicals, but by simply adding approved natural flavouring substances to a neutral spirit of agricultural origin.
 The predominant flavour must be juniper.
 Minimum bottled strength is 37.5% ABV.

 Distilled gin

 Distilled gin is produced exclusively by redistilling ethanol of agricultural origin with an initial strength of 96% ABV (the azeotrope of water and ethanol), in the presence of juniper berries and of other natural botanicals, provided that the juniper taste is predominant.
-Gin obtained simply by adding essences or flavourings to ethanol of agricultural origin is not distilled gin.
-Minimum bottled strength is 37.5% ABV.